defiprime/defiprime1/collections/_posts/2020-04-13-interest-rate-swaps.md

 intro: "This article explains why interest rate swaps are so important"
 author: Belyakov
 ---
-This article explains why interest rate swaps are so important, especially for Decentralizes Finance now.
+This article explains why interest rate swaps are so important, especially for Decentralized Finance now.

 ### Swaps rates are the market expectation of the variable rate